 Girl, Interrupted is based on a true story, a memoir of the same name written by Susanna Kaysen.
 The author and protagonist of the movie attempted suicide and spent the following 18 months in a psychiatric unit for young women.
 The movie is set in the late sixties.

 While in the psychiatric ward, Susanna (Winona Ryder) is still struggling to cope with her suicidal feelings and life in general.
-She is diagnosed with borderline personality disorder.
+She is diagnosed with a borderline personality disorder.

 Susanna befriends a welter of colorful characters including the wildly unpredictable Lisa, wonderfully played by Angelina Jolie.